 Hold the buffer bottle perpendicular to the surface where the LFD is resting (for good repeatable performance, this should be a flat level surface).
-Put two drops of the Sample / Buffer mix into the round test window of the SOMA IgA / Amylase (or other) LFD.
+Put two drops of the Sample / Buffer mix into the round test window of the SOMA IgA / Cortisol (or other) LFD.
 Within 30 seconds a reddish liquid will start to appear in the rectangular test window and run across the whole strip.
 You will notice that the original colour dyes will be washed away by the samples.
 In the unlikely event that red colour has not appeared within 90 seconds, add one more additional drop.

 You should start to time the test from when the reddish colour first starts to appear in the rectangular test window.
-You will then scan your IgA / Amylase (or other) LFD on exactly 15 minutes from when the reddish colour first appears in the test window.
+You will then scan your IgA / Cortisol (or other) LFD on exactly 15 minutes from when the reddish colour first appears in the test window.
+(Another option is to time the test from the application of the drops if testing many samples in one session).
 You will notice that within the test window there is the formation of three red lines, a (C) control and two (T) Test lines.

-Scanning the IgA / Amylase LFD either before or after 15 minutes will add to the variability of your readings, so it is important to be consistent and aim to read on 15 minutes on each occasion.
+Scanning the IgA / Cortisol LFD either before or after 15 minutes will add to the variability of your readings, so it is important to be consistent and aim to read on 15 minutes on each occasion.